TherinS/Pystromo/README.md

 -is less than 1MB in size, since all the Python libraries are usually already installed

--has alternate key functions.
+-has alternate key functions for the n50 and n52.
 That is, you can program a key to enable a secondary map of the device, with up to 3 different layouts.
 Maybe it can do more but I've not tried.

 -has macro support, supposedly of unlimited length, though I've rarely used macros with the device.